damemay/ncw-http-client/README.md

 ### Why shouldn't I just use [C++ Requests](https://github.com/libcpr/cpr)?

 *ncw* introduces minimum number of new types allowing for simple, fast but powerful usage - all in and for C++17 code.
 Because of that, it's as dependency-free as it can and it doesn't need to conform with design/API of library it's wrapping.
+Although also because of that, it probably will never have the stability of libcurl nor be production-ready.

 # Sample